Environmental-Policy-Innovation-Center/dw-dashboard/data/srf-ppl/year1/ReadME.md

 Thus, it is often easier to distinguish between years of data by focusing on which federal funds are allocated.
 The Year X denotation is used in place of FFY/SFY nomenclature to try and reduce confusion between which years are being referenced and where various documents or spreadsheets should go in their respective folder structures.

-For more information on how FFY and SFY calendars work, see [this table crecated by Janet](https://docs.google.com/document/d/1lRC8tGbltx8jn0ftaRE153NHyKYSicxbbBjISlBzFXE/edit?usp=sharing).
+For more information on how FFY and SFY calendars work, see [this table created by Janet](https://docs.google.com/document/d/1lRC8tGbltx8jn0ftaRE153NHyKYSicxbbBjISlBzFXE/edit?usp=sharing).